By Bill Kohlhaase, Planet Natural

 Obtaining enough compost to spread on your yard can be a problem.
 Nor is it easy to apply even the most finely screened compost with a traditional fertilizer spreader.
 But compost doesn’t have to be spread as carefully or evenly as a concentrated fertilizer would.
 Just throw shovelfuls around your yard and then rake to spread it.
 A good watering, though usually not needed during the wet months of spring, will help it work its way off any grass it may have covered.

-There are several fine all-inclusive, balanced organic fertilizers available to those who wish to supplement their compost and grass clipping applications.
+There are several fine all-inclusive lawn fertilizers available to those who wish to supplement their compost and grass clipping applications.
 These products not only provide nitrogen and other nutrients in perfectly balanced formulas, they can also contain beneficial microbes and fungi to enliven the health of your soil and fight diseases.
 Using them in conjunction with compost helps guarantee that your lawn will be able to take full advantage of the nutrients it provides.
 Other organic fertilizers will help remedy specific nutrient needs revealed by soil testing.
-If your lawn is low in nitrogen, an application of blood meal (10-1-0), soybean meal (7-1-3) or, if available, feather meal (12-0-0) will give your lawn a quick, though expensive, nitrogen boost.
+If your lawn is low in nitrogen, an application of blood meal (13-0-0) or cottonseed meal (5-2-1) will give your lawn a quick, though expensive, nitrogen boost.
 Using high nitrogen manures, especially chicken manure, may cause burning, especially if left to lie without rain or watering.
-In most cases, an application of well-balanced organic fertilizers, such as cottonseed meal (3-1-1) or such liquid natural products as organic fish fertilizer, will be sufficient.
+In most cases, an application of well-balanced organic fertilizers, such as fish meal (9-4.5-0) or liquid lawn food (8-0-2), will be sufficient.

 If you choose to use an organic fertilizer product, look for one certified by the Organic Materials Review Institute (OMRI) to insure its organic quality.
 Because the ingredients in organic fertilizers must break down before being taken up by your grass, they have much the same time-release effect as will compost.
 In fact, adding compost to your soil will help grass better utilize any fertilizer you might apply.